-Lancaster et al. generated organoids from a patient harbouring a CDK5RAP2 mutation, and demonstrated that the organoids from the patient with microcephaly were smaller compared to a healthy control.
+Lancaster and colleagues generated organoids from a patient harbouring a CDK5RAP2 mutation, and demonstrated that the organoids from the patient with microcephaly were smaller compared to a healthy control.
 This was explained by fewer proliferating progenitors and a premature differentiation in the disease tissues.
 The group also demonstrated that the phenotype could be rescued by inducing the expression of the wild-type gene (Lancaster et al., 2013).

-Furthermore, cerebral organoids have aided the understanding of microcephaly associated with 417 neuroinfection with the Zika virus.
-In the study of Garcez et al. human cortical organoids 418 infected with Zika virus exhibited a 40% decrease in size compared to non-infected controls 419 420 (Garcez et al., 2016).
-An elegant study by Qian et al. introduced an innovation in culturing cerebral organoids through the use of miniaturised spinning bioreactors (the Spin Ω), and the 421 authors determined that infection of organoids with Zika virus resulted in an increase in 422 423 apoptosis with consequent reduction in cell proliferation and a marked sparing of the ventricular zone (Qian et al., 2016).
-Another study found that human iPSC-derived cerebral 424 organoids infected with Zika virus had a decrease in PAX6 expressing progenitors in the 425 426 proliferative zones and consequently a decrease in differentiated neurons leading to a disruption in the cortical plate formation (Cugola et al., 2016).
-Dang et al. found that Zika virus 427 infection in organoids induced a significant upregulation of Toll-like receptor 3 gene, leading 428 to apoptosis and dysregulation of neurogenesis (Dang et al., 2016).
-429
+aided Furthermore, cerebral organoids have understanding of microcephaly associated with neuroinfection with the Zika virus.
+In the study of Garcez et al. (2016) human cortical organoids infected with Zika virus exhibited a 40% decrease in size compared to non-infected controls.
+An elegant study by Qian et al. (2016) introduced an innovation in culturing cerebral organoids through the use of miniaturised spinning bioreactors (the $Spin\Omega$), and the authors determined that infection of organoids with Zika virus resulted in an increase in apoptosis with consequent reduction in cell proliferation and a marked thinning of the ventricular zone.
+Another study found that human iPSC-derived cerebral organoids infected with Zika virus had a decrease in PAX6 expressing progenitors in the proliferative zones and consequently a decrease in differentiated neurons leading to a disruption in the cortical plate formation (Cugola et al., 2016).
+Dang et al. (2016) found that Zika virus infection in organoids induced a significant upregulation of Toll-like receptor 3 gene, leading to apoptosis and dysregulation of neurogenesis.